Merv

 Shahriar Ark Citadel

 Walled Shahriar Ark Citadel is located east side of the road, after passing the Sultan Kala.
-It was built in the 12th century to enclose a palace and administrative complex and the residences of the urban elite of the Seljuks.
-The ruins of the palace are close to the center of this site.
 The building was based around a central courtyard, surrounded on each side by iwans.
 The best-preserved building in the Shahriar Ark, however, stands to the northeast of the palace.
 It is a about 20 m long rectangular building and around 8 m in height.
 Its outside walls have a distinctive design of vertical corrugations.

 Kempter Khana